 DEAR DOCTOR K:

 I’m a lifelong runner with severe knee pain.
-Can you tell me about knee arthroscopy?
+I hate the thought of surgery, but hear it’s not such a big deal these days, using arthroscopy.
 How do I know if I’m a good candidate for it?

 Arthroscopy is a technique used to diagnose problems in the knees and other joints.
 If a problem requiring surgery is identified, arthroscopic surgery can be performed.

-To appreciate how valuable arthroscopic surgery is, you have to understand what things were like back in the “old days” — as when I was in medical school.
+To appreciate how valuable arthroscopic surgery is, you have to understand what things were like back in the “old days” — like when I was in medical school.

 If you had bad knee pain, the doctor might have been able to diagnose the problem by physical examination.
 If not, X-rays were not much help: They could spot bone problems, but most knee problems involve the “soft tissues” — tendons, ligaments, meniscuses.
+X-rays don’t take very good pictures of soft tissues.
 So the doctor might have needed to perform surgery to open up the knee joint, look around and surgically repair the problem.
 It took quite a while to recover from that surgery.